cyberboy666/auth-rocketchat-from-discourse/README.md

-# discourse-cas-bridge
+# auth-rocketchat-from-discourse

-small flask auth bridge - using discourse as an sso provider for rocket.chat
+small flask app that allows using discourse as an sso provider for rocket.chat

 __disclaimer:__ this is a hack i made for a small community space. i am not an expert - use at your own risk !